catprisbrey/Godot4-OpenAnimationLibraries/README.md

 - Rigodotify is a free tool I made that uses Blender's Rigify as a base, but ensures the skeleton is game ready.

-- Make your own skeleton and rig in whatever softare you like
+- Make your own skeleton and rig in whatever software you like

-- Use any other software that produces a heirarchical bone structure.
+- Use any other software that produces a hierarchical bone structure.

 #### Only some of my body is animating correctly!
 Why?